SirJohnK/LocalizationResourceManager.Maui/README.md

 - **RestoreLatestCulture** (Restore latest set culture flag.
 Optional parameter, Default: true, Note: Will override InitalCulture!)
 - **SupportNameWithDots** (Activate support for Resource Names with Dots when used with TranslateExtension.
 Option to set custom dot substitution.
 Default: "_")
 - **SuppressTextNotFoundException** (Suppress/Deactivate throwing the text not found exception.
 Option to set a placeholder text to be displayed if text is not found.)
-- **MonitorPlatformCulture** (Monitor the platform culture and update the ResourceManager current culture, if changed, at runtime.
+- **MonitorPlatformCulture** (Monitor the platform culture and update the Resource manager current culture, if changed, at runtime.
 Optional parameter, Default: true)

 ## Use in XAML
 ### When used for localized texts in XAML pages, use the `TranslateExtension`: